Yc2557/CurrencyConverter/README.md

 Java-based basic command-line currency converter.
 The converter enables users to convert between currencies, add/update currencies and conversions in a database, and display popular currencies and transaction histories.
 Data persists between loads, and is stored in a .json file.

 ## Use Notes
-To run the program, use the following (add square brackets if running in admin mode);
+To run the program, use the following (add code inside square brackets if running in admin mode);
 ```
 gradle run [--args=”admin”]
 ```